railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 .. tip:: Do not confuse the different price specifications

    Do not confuse the sale price with the base price of the product.
-   In Open ERP's basic configuration the sale price is the list price set on the product form but a customer can be given a different sale price depending on the conditions.
+   In OpenERP's basic configuration, the sale price is the list price set on the product form but a customer can be given a different sale price depending on the conditions.

    It is the same for purchase price and standard cost.
 Purchase price is your suppliers' selling price, which changes in response to different criteria such as quantities, dates, and supplier.
 This is automatically set by the accounting system.
 You will find that the two prices have been set by default to the same for all products with the demonstration data, which can be a source of confusion.
    You are free to set the standard cost to something different.

 Each pricelist is calculated from defined policies, so you will have as many sales pricelists as active sales policies in the company.
 For example a company that sells products through three sales